tomwhartung/groja.com/README.md

 #### 2.4.
 Update head element in base.html with code from the latest downloaded version of index.html

 - Decided to use `groja.css` instead of `style.css` for customizations, for consistency with my other python sites
+- Using local copy of font-awesome.min.css, downloaded from https://maxcdn.bootstrapcdn.com/font-awesome/4.7.0/css/font-awesome.min.css

 ### 3. Replace Galleries option with drop-down menu for Privacy & Terms pages

+- MDB Nav bar docs: https://mdbootstrap.com/components/navbar/

 #### 3.1.
 Starting point: code from `material_design/05-material_design_bootstrap/03-corporate_website/Site/`

+- Actually used code from the file `02-landing_page/Site/index-footer_1.html`

 #### 3.2.
 Get all four pages integrated and looking nice.

+- Focusing on navigation for now, will add in the actual text later

 ### 4. Consolidate existing menu options